Vigil commemorates homeless who have died in Pittsburgh

 “It means a lot that people don't just look at the homeless as trash,” said Jermaine Wofford, 43, who lost his friend, Kelley Jr. “They actually care for the people that's hanging on this wall and the people that's still out there struggling, that don't have nowhere to go, nowhere to sleep.”

-Kelley Jr., 37, of Wilkinsburg, was killed during a confrontation with Port Authority police after Kelley fatally stabbed a police dog.
-Wofford described his friend as fun-loving.
+Kelley Jr., 37, of Wilkinsburg, was shot and killed during a confrontation with Port Authority police after Kelley fatally stabbed a police dog.

-“He liked to laugh.
-He liked to play dominoes,” Wofford said.
-“He was like the protector of me and my wife.
-I miss him.”

 The county identified 1,156 people experiencing homelessness in its federally mandated annual point-in-time homelessness count last winter.
-The figure was down by 268 individuals from 2015, but changing federal definitions accounted for some of the decrease, and officials acknowledge that factors such as cold weather and volunteer shortages can hinder the survey's reach.
+The figure was down by 268 people from 2015, but changing federal definitions accounted for some of the decrease.
+Officials acknowledge that factors such as cold weather and volunteer shortages can hinder the survey's reach.

 Wednesday marked the first official day of winter, the longest night of the year and Homeless Persons Memorial Day, with more than 150 municipalities in the United States hosting related events.